mlesniak/go-playground/README.md

 # Overview

-This is a playground for miscellaneous go frameworks usable in a production system.
+This is a playground for misc. go frameworks usable in a production system.

 # Next steps